rackerlabs/support-how-to/content/cloud-servers/understanding-logrotate-utility.md

 You can specify a file size that logrotate will check when determining whether or not to perform a rotation by using the "size" command.
-The format of the command tells logrotate what units you&rsquo;re using to specify the size:
+The format of the command tells logrotate what units you're using to specify the size:

     size 100k